FriederikeBock/ALICEPCGtutorial/neutral-meson-and-direct-photon-analysis-afterburners/omegaandetaana.md

 | 69 | PHOS-Dalitz |
 | 70 | DCal-Dalitz |

-Finally you can enter a description used for some plotting and comparison purposed (cutstudies), and the **p_T** range, in which the signal is to be extracted.
+Finally you can enter a description used for some plotting and comparison purposed (cutstudies), and the $$p_{T}$$ range, in which the signal is to be extracted.
 The binning has to be set per energy and meson in **ExtractSignalBinning.h**.

 After configuring the analysis parameters and data paths in the CutSelection.csv for you analysis, all you have to do to get your corrected cross-sections and everything else is: